BrycenAB/BrycenAB/README.md

 ## About Me

-I'm Brycen, a passionate computer science student with a focus on data science and AI, always seeking innovative ways to solve problems and utilize the massive data reserves we have accumulated.
-I love exploring the fascinating world of Machine Learning and Artificial Intelligence to uncover hidden patterns and make meaningful predictions.
+Brycen - Computer Science enthusiast and student.
+Currently honing skills in software development.
+Previously explored data science and AI, now dedicated to crafting robust solutions in the world of software engineering.

 ## Interests

-- 🔍 Data Science
+- 🔍 Software Development
-- 🤖 Machine Learning
 - 🧠 Artificial Intelligence
 - 🎮 Mixing Game Development With AI

 ## Current Focus

-I am currently expanding my knowledge of the different branches of Artificial Intelligence.
+I am currently expanding my knowledge on how to create the cleanest, most efficient software possible.

 ## Collaboration and Impact